 The instrument rating teaches you how to fly in fog, clouds, and limited visibility.
 You will develop the judgment to evaluate adverse weather conditions and the ability to maneuver the helicopter by reference to instruments.
 In addition to increasing your capabilities as a helicopter pilot, it also enhances your confidence and safety.

-- 50 hours of cross-country flight time as pilot in command, of which at least 10 hours must be in helicopters for an instrument-helicopter rating.
+- 50 hours of cross-country flight time as pilot in command, of which at least 10 hours must be in helicopters

 NOTE: All number and prices are subject to change and all hours are based on FAA minimums.